RobRich999/LLVM_Optimized_AVX2/README.md

 Building LLVM with ThinLTO, PGO, and BOLT optimizations are optional.
 Regardless, LLLVM still builds with optimizations for -O3, -march=x86-64-v3, Polly, etc.

-PGO and BOLT are not too LLVM build time intensive for a relatively fast system and/or lots of cores.
+PGO and BOLT tend to not be too LLVM build time intensive for a relatively fast system and/or lots of cores.
 ThinLTO can incur dramatically increased LLVM build times.

 ****

 **Note regarding mimalloc:**

-Note a local build of the mimalloc allocator is pulled into the LLVM build script as a replacement for the standard Linux malloc allocator.
-Those using the modified script will need to obtain and build mimalloc, then update the path to libmimalloc.a calls in the script accordingly.
-Otherwise libmimalloc.a can be removed from the linker calls if malloc is preferred.
+The mimalloc allocator is automatically pulled into the LLVM build script as a replacement for the standard Linux malloc allocator.

 https://github.com/microsoft/mimalloc

-Future script modifications are planned to enable or disable mimalloc integration via a build-time conditional option.

 ****